Cancer Remission Definition: What Does It Mean to Be in Cancer Remission?

 What Is Cancer Recurrence?

 Even when a cancer patient enters remission, there is still a chance that the cancer will come back.
-This is called a cancer recurrence and happens when a small number of cancer cells survive treatment but are not detected during blood tests or imaging scans.
+This is called cancer recurrence and happens when a small number of cancer cells survive treatment but are not detected during blood tests or imaging scans.
 Over time, these cells grow and multiply.

 There are three types of recurrent cancer: